Skip to main content

 Amanda Garden

-Since her retirement Amanda has continued her interest in IT by developing WordPress websites for family, friends, and charities.
-She has an interest in brain cancer research as she has suffered the loss of two close family members to brain tumours.
+Since her retirement Mandy has continued her interest in IT by developing WordPress websites for family, friends, and charities.
+Her interest in brain cancer research arose because she has lost two close family members to brain tumours.

 Mandy likes to spend time in the garden, reading, walking, and exploring Edinburgh and the Lothians on her bike.